frodosghost/Canvas/README.md

 # Canvas
-Another take at javascript CSS Media Queries.
+Another take at javascript CSS Media Queries for handling responsive websites.
 It adds a new event to the window, which is fired on resize of the window.
 The event includes a MediaQuery object that evaluates parameters as media queries.

 ## Setup
 You can include Canvas in the header or footer of your HTML page.